What Questions Should You Ask a NIR Vendor Before You Sign?

 What Questions to Ask a NIR Vendor?

 Start with calibration support — and be specific.
 Don't ask "do you support calibration?"
-Ask: "Who builds and maintains the calibration models for my application, what does that cost annually, and what's your average RMSEP for moisture and protein in my matrix?"
-A vendor who can't answer that last part with real numbers is telling you something important about their depth of experience.
+Ask: "Who builds and maintains the calibration models for my application?
+What does that cost annually?
+What RMSEP values have you achieved for moisture and protein in my matrix?"
+A vendor who cannot answer that last part with real numbers is telling you something important about their depth of experience.

 Field tip: Ask if the vendor provides industry-specific calibration models.
-This can reduce setup time considerably and improve accuracy for your applications.
+This reduces setup time and improves accuracy for your specific application.

 Then ask about hidden costs — directly.
-Software licensing, annual calibration updates, hardware service contracts, and technician training often don't appear on the proposal sheet.
-At one grain elevator I visited, the operations team was surprised to find that annual calibration update fees added roughly 12% to their first-year cost beyond the purchase price.
+Software licensing, annual calibration updates, hardware service contracts, and technician training often do not appear on the proposal sheet.
+At one grain elevator, the operations team found that annual calibration update fees added roughly 12% to their first-year cost beyond the purchase price.
 Get a line-by-line breakdown before anything is signed.

 What Is a Vendor Vetting Process?

-Think of vetting a NIR vendor the way a grain elevator vets a new grain supplier — you don't just look at the price per bushel.
-You check their delivery history, their grading accuracy, and whether they've served operations your size before.
-With NIR vendors, that means asking for references from plants running your specific commodity or product type, not just a generic customer list.
+Think of vetting a NIR vendor the way a grain elevator vets a new grain supplier.
+You do not just look at the price per bushel.
+You check delivery history, grading accuracy, and whether they have served operations your size before.
+With NIR vendors, that means asking for references from plants running your specific commodity or product type — not a generic customer list.

-Note: A vendor with experience in your industry can provide tailored solutions, making integration faster and more reliable.
+Note: A vendor with direct experience in your industry can provide tailored solutions.
+That makes integration faster and reduces early calibration problems.

 Post-purchase support matters as much as the instrument itself.
-Ask specifically: what's the typical response time for a support call, and do they offer on-site troubleshooting or is it remote only?
-Your lab doesn't stop running because an instrument is acting up — you need to know the vendor can respond at the pace your operation requires.
+Ask specifically: what is the typical response time for a support call, and do they offer on-site troubleshooting or remote only?
+Your lab does not stop running because an instrument is misbehaving.
+You need to know the vendor can respond at the pace your operation requires.

 How Does NIR Spectroscopy Work for Quality Control?

-NIR measures the absorbance of near-infrared light by chemical bonds in your sample — O-H, N-H, and C-H bonds being the most analytically useful — and a chemometric model converts that absorbance pattern into a number your QC team can act on.
+NIR measures the absorbance of near-infrared light by chemical bonds in your sample.
+O-H, N-H, and C-H bonds are the most analytically useful.
+A chemometric model then converts that absorbance pattern into a number your QC team can act on.
 In grain receiving, that means a protein or moisture result in 30 seconds rather than the 45 minutes a wet chemistry method requires.
 That speed difference is what makes NIR viable for high-throughput intake decisions.

-Before you engage a vendor, you need a clear picture of your own analytical range.
-Your calibration is only as good as the samples used to build it, and if your production matrix sits at the edge of the model's training range, prediction error climbs fast.
+Before you engage a vendor, get a clear picture of your own analytical range.
+Your calibration is only as good as the samples used to build it.
+If your production matrix sits at the edge of the model's training range, prediction error rises fast.
 Ask vendors what concentration ranges their existing calibrations cover and how they handle samples that fall outside those ranges.

-Watch out: Make sure your samples fit within the NIR's analytical range.
-If they fall outside it, results will drift toward inaccuracy and your QC decisions will suffer.
+Watch out: If your samples fall outside the NIR's analytical range, results drift toward inaccuracy and your QC decisions suffer.
+Confirm range coverage before committing to a calibration approach.

 For quality control, calibration accuracy and system reliability are what matter most.
-Push vendors for RMSEP values they've actually achieved — not theoretical performance from a product sheet — for applications comparable to yours.
-That's the number your auditors will eventually care about too.
+Push vendors for RMSEP values they have actually achieved — not theoretical performance from a product sheet — for applications comparable to yours.
+That is the number your auditors will eventually care about too.

 Understanding Total Cost of Ownership

 Total cost of ownership (TCO) covers everything: purchase price, installation, initial calibration development, annual calibration updates, software licenses, preventive maintenance contracts, and staff training.
-An oilseed crusher I worked with ran through this exercise and found their five-year TCO was nearly 1.8× the sticker price of the instrument.
-That's not unusual — it's just not talked about enough during vendor conversations.
+One oilseed crusher found their five-year TCO was nearly 1.8× the sticker price of the instrument.
+That is not unusual — it is just not discussed enough during vendor conversations.

 Ask your vendor to provide a written, itemized TCO estimate covering at least five years.
-If they won't, that hesitation is itself a data point.
-Your calibration maintenance costs alone can vary by a factor of three or four depending on how frequently your product matrix changes and how much hands-on support the vendor includes.
+If they will not, that hesitation is itself a data point.
+Calibration maintenance costs alone can vary by a factor of three or four depending on how frequently your product matrix changes and how much hands-on support the vendor includes.

 Also ask about the upgrade path.
 NIR hardware cycles are long — 10 to 15 years in many plants — but software and chemometrics tools evolve faster.
-Will your vendor support calibration transfer if you add a second instrument down the road?
-That question alone can save your lab from rebuilding models from scratch years later.
+Will your vendor support calibration transfer if you add a second instrument later?
+That question alone can save your lab from rebuilding models from scratch years down the road.
+For a detailed look at what that process involves, see how to transfer NIR calibration between instruments effectively.

 Practical Takeaways: Vendor Evaluation Checklist

-- 1Assess Calibration Support — Ensure ongoing calibration assistance is included, and get the annual cost in writing.
+1. 1Assess Calibration Support — Ensure ongoing calibration assistance is included and get the annual cost in writing.

-Here's the thing — the vendors who can answer these questions clearly and back them up with real data are usually the ones worth working with.
-The ones who deflect, generalize, or quote you theoretical performance numbers without application context are showing you their support culture before you've even bought the instrument.
+Vendors who can answer these questions clearly and back them up with real data are usually the ones worth working with.
+Vendors who deflect, generalize, or quote theoretical performance numbers without application context are showing you their support culture before you have even bought the instrument.
 Go into those conversations prepared, get the answers in writing, and your calibration will be on far firmer ground from day one.
 For more on NIR technology and how it fits your operation, check out the NIR Fundamentals course at SpectroScience.com.

 Free tool — NIR ROI Calculator: Plug your sample volume, current method cost, and analyte spec into the SpectroScience NIR ROI Calculator to see annual savings and payback period for your operation.
 Open the ROI Calculator →